pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/secrets.md

 Password: [secret]
 ```

-By default, configuration values are saved in plaintext.
-To explicitly denote a plaintext or unencrypted configuration value, pass the `--plaintext` flag.
+By default, configuration values are saved in plain text.
+To explicitly denote a plain text or unencrypted configuration value, pass the `--plaintext` flag.
 This flag can be used to indicate that you did not want an encrypted secret.

 ```bash
 $ pulumi config set --plaintext aws:region us-west-2
 ```

-## Using Configuration and Secrets in Code
+## Using configuration and secrets in code

 To access configuration or secret values for your package, project, or component, use the `pulumi.Config` type.
 This type offers a collection of getters and setters for retrieving configuration values of various types by their key.